cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/http-policies/tenant-control.md

 Browser Isolation may be configured to send custom request headers.
 This is useful for implementing Tenant Control for SaaS applications or sending arbitrary custom request headers to Isolated websites.

-You can achieve this by implementing two HTTP policies targeting the same domain or application group in the Zero Trust dashboard.
+You can achieve this by implementing two HTTP policies targeting the same domain or application group in Zero Trust.

 ### Example: Implementing a custom request header for a domain